Master of Science in Psychology

 Practicum or Field Placement Requirements

 If you are enrolling in a program that requires completion of a practicum or field placement, you are responsible for locating a site in which to complete those hours.
-You are also required to complete a practicum or field placement orientation.
-You must complete all prepracticum or prefield placement requirements and have permission of the Clinical Placement Team in order to enroll in a course that includes completion of practicum or field placement hours.
+Three months prior to the beginning of the term in which you wish to enroll in practicum/field placement courses, you must submit the appropriate application form to the Behavioral and Social Sciences Clinical Placement Team.
+Applications that are not complete will not be accepted.
+You must complete all prepracticum or prefield placement requirements, including orientation, and have permission of the Clinical Placement Team in order to enroll in a course that includes completion of practicum or field placement hours.
 A list of requirements is available from the Clinical Placement Team.

 You should be aware that health care organizations may have specific requirements regarding vaccination against communicable diseases including COVID and Influenza.
 Failure to comply with requirements could interfere with the opportunity to complete a required practicum, fieldwork, or internship experience, may delay graduation or lead to an inability to complete your program, and could impact future employment opportunities.